PriyeshPandey2000/whisper-stt/apps/whispering/README.md

 #### Contributing New Adapters

-We'd love to expand Whispering's capabilities with more transcription and AI service adapters!
+We'd love to expand NoteFlux's capabilities with more transcription and AI service adapters!
 Here's how to add a new adapter:

 **Overview of the adapter system:**
 1. **Transcription services** (`services/transcription/`): Convert audio to text